 Be sure to determine the agency’s credibility and experience.
 Read through client testimonials on its website and review sites like Clutch, Expertise and even Yelp.
 Do the testimonials seem authentic?

 Ask for client references, including one from an account that did not go so well.
-All agencies have had engagements that did not go so well, and it’s important to get an idea of how they dealt with them in addition to recommendations from the good ones.
-Call these references instead of sending an email — you will be surprised by how much more information you can obtain from a phone call.
+All agencies have had engagements that did not go so well, and it’s important to get an idea of how they dealt with them and recommendations from the good ones.
+Call these references instead of sending an email -- you will be surprised by how much more information you can obtain from a phone call.

 Finally, does the agency have a decent website?
 Does the website appear high in search results, indicating its SEO acumen?
 Are its social media pages properly maintained and with quality content?